 PointPredictive performs retroactive analysis to help lenders determine their fraud losses.
 By using pattern recognition models built by trusted fraud scientist, PointPredictive is able to provide a lender with an independent view into their fraud risk exposure.
 There are 3 primary ways PointPredictive provides the service

 1) Application Fraud Scoring Model – Using millions of historic applications across lenders, we have created a sophisticated scoring algorithm that determines the probability that a loan contains material misrepresentation.
 Each application in a portfolio can be scored and ranked according to risk.
-PointPredictive than benchmarks the portfolio against other lenders in the consortium
+PointPredictive then benchmarks the portfolio against other lenders.

 2) Default Probability Scoring Model – PointPredictive has also created a Default Probability Scoring Model which can determine the likelihood that an auto loan will default within the first 6 months.
 By analyzing the early payment default population, a lender can determine if their fraud risk is also elevated.